-Grades are not given for non-credit (audit or visitor) work.
+Grades are not given for non-credit (audit) work.
 A student who desires a grade in a course must take it for credit.
-Courses are offered on a credit, audit, or visitor basis.
+Courses are offered on a credit or audit.
 A student taking a course on an audit basis will agree with the course instructor to participate in certain aspects of the course (often this is class attendance).
 If this agreement is fulfilled, the course instructor will authorize the registrar to indicate on the student's transcript that the course was taken on an audit basis.
 If the agreement is not fulfilled, no record of the student's participation in the course will appear on the transcript.
-Students attending a class on a visitor basis will have no minimal requirements and will have no record made of their participation.
 Changes from audit or visitor to credit may not be made after the first week of the semester.